gaehlerm/SoftwareEngineering/README.md

 Working with code in the early 2000s was tedious.
 Not only were Integrated Development Environments (IDEs) lacking a lot of functionality that we take for gruanted nowadays, also building a project was usually a tedious task.
 Many projects were lacking a one-click-build and instead, the developers had to go through a series of steps in order to build the executable.
 Then they used SVN as a version control tool because git didn't exist back then.
 They could just merge their code on to trunk (something similar to the main branch), possibly even without a merge request.
 And no one knew whether the code was really working.
 Code could go into production without anyone ever checking that it was working out!
 You could have even merged a commit that broke the build!

 Most teams were not writing tests for their code.
 It just wasn't fashion back then.
 Only with the advent of Extreme Programming (XP) and with the Agile Manifesto in 2001, testing started taking up.
 This was certainly a mile stone for the software development, but it added another problem to it.
 So far you had to do a build, which was already quite tedious.
 Now you also had to build and run the tests.
 It sounds easy, but once you consider that you don't just have one kind of test, but several different ones, it becomes apparent that doing all the builds by hand wouldn't scale anymore.
-You have unit tests, integration tests, system tests, performance tests, etc. The only way to keep up with all this new work is automating it.
+You have unit tests, component tests, system tests, performance tests, etc. The only way to keep up with all this new work is automating it.
 Continuous Integration was born.
 Not only the build and the formatting of the code was automated.
 Everything was automated.
 Code could only be merged if all the invariants of the code were met:
 - The code is formated according to specification
 - The static code analysis passes
 - The build passes